Keyboard shortcuts

 Schema

-The following schema is currently implemented for the json file Orbit.json
+The following schema is currently implemented for JSON output of orbit tree:

 {